Ricimon/FFXIV-StreamKit/README.md

 ## Usage

 In the `/xlplugins` window, hitting the Open Configuration button on the plugin opens the StreamKit configuration window.
+Typing the command `/streamkit` will also open this window.

 <img src="/.github/res/configuration.png" width=400>